Elected To Lead: Women Representatives In Gram Panchayats

 The Hunger Project (THP) is committed to ending hunger and extreme poverty.
 It runs programmes across 12 countries in Africa, Latin America and South Asia.

 In India, the aim is to encourage transformative leadership through a holistic approach.
-THP India firmly believes that active participation of women in political and decision-making processes at the grassroots level will deepen democracy, promote good governance, and ensure local development, which is socially just and gender equal.
+THP India firmly believes that the active participation of women in decision-making processes related to local governance will deepen democracy and ensure inclusive development, which is socially just and gender equal.

 Towards Empowered Elected

 Our strategies and interventions recognise the unique problems that are faced by the most vulnerable and marginalised communities in accessing their rights and entitlements, and we focus on how elected women representatives can exercise their power to address these.

 Women’s Leadership Initiatives

 Promote and support elected women’s leadership in local governance